 In 1999 we became a USDA certified organic producer of soy and dairy products.
 Our organic yogurt was certified non-GMO in 2015 as a result of joining the Non-GMO Project, a private organization dedicated to maintaining the transparent integrity and purity of the foods we eat.
 As more agricultural producers become non-GMO certified, we hope to be able to manufacture all of our products under the Non-GMO Project banner.

 Reed's brother Jeff joined the team as Production Manager in 1997, presaging Reed's semi-retirement in 2001 and eventual turning over the day-to-day operation of the company to Jeff in 2004.
-Cynthia Murray, Jeff's wife, came on as book keeper and plant nurse shortly thereafter, and William Murray was engaged in 2005 to revamp all of our packaging and to upgrade and oversee our online presence.
-After graduating college, Jeff's son Hannibal joined the crew as COO in 2007 (having spent his summers working and learning operations at the plant), and nephew Michael Jeffries started in production in 2010.
+Cynthia Murray, Jeff's wife, came on as book keeper and plant nurse shortly thereafter, and William Murray was engaged in 2005 to the present to revamp all of our packaging and to upgrade and oversee our online presence and digital marketing.
+After graduating college, Jeff's son Hannibal joined the crew as COO in 2007 (having spent his summers working and learning operations at the plant) and promoted to CEO in 2019, and nephew Michael Jeffries started in production in 2010.
 Jay Hollingsworth, Cyndi's son, became production manager in 2007, after spending time in administration and customer service.
 Our long-time master yogurt maker, Bacilio Montenegro, joined the team in 1989, and is still going strong twenty-seven years later, after returning from a brief stab at retirement.

 Reed passed away early Tuesday morning, April 15, 2008, in a motorcycle accident, doing what he enjoyed doing best.
 An avid member of the Mankind Project and the Texas Bicycle Coalition; a Meals on Wheels and Disclosure Project volunteer; hang gliding and RV enthusiast; and a beloved friend, mentor, "Boss," and family member—he is sorely missed by all.
 His fearless pursuit of self-improvement, stubborn insistence on being true to his values in the face of life's travails, and authentic compassion for the welfare of others set Reed apart as a truly unique individual.
 His and his family's personality and values are the foundation on which White Mountain was built and will continue to guide its growth and development into the future.